Professional team working on laptops in modern workspace

 The mistake?
 Using that same short-term capital to renovate your dining room, open a second location, or buy a $40,000 walk-in cooler.
 When you use a 6-month product to fund something that takes 2 years to pay off, the math falls apart.

 Honestly, this is the single most expensive mistake I see restaurant owners make.
 It's not even close.
-A 6-month MCA at a 1.35 factor on $50,000 costs you $17,500 in fees.
-An SBA loan for the same $50,000 over 7 years at 10.5% costs about $19,600 in total interest — but you're paying $700 a month instead of $4,200.
-Your cash flow stays intact.
+A short-term MCA on $50,000 can cost you $17,500 or more in fees.
+An SBA loan for the same $50,000 over 7 years costs a fraction of that — and your monthly payments are dramatically lower, so your cash flow stays intact.

 See what 70+ lenders will offer your business.

-See What You Qualify For →Mistake 3: Not Knowing What You're Actually Paying
+Mistake 3: Not Knowing What You're Actually Paying

 Factor rates, daily debits, origination fees — it's all designed to make the cost look smaller than it is.
 A lender says "1.25 factor rate" and it sounds reasonable.
 But on a 6-month repayment, that's roughly 50% APR.
 On a 4-month repayment?
 Closer to 75%.